vkakerbeck/tbp.monty/docs/how-monty-works/monty/reference-frame-transformations.md

 Check out our evidence LM documentation for [more details on voting](../learning-module/evidence-based-learning-module.md#voting-with-evidence).

 ## Example: Both Sensors Sense Same Location
 The simplest example is if both learning modules receive input from the same location in the world (i.e. the two sensors "look" at the same point).
-In this case, no transformation needs to be applied to the incoming votes and they can directly be overlaid onto the receiving LM's reference frame.
+In this case, no transformation needs to be applied to the incoming votes (no transformation is represented as a green dot in the figure) and they can directly be overlaid onto the receiving LM's reference frame.
 ![](../../figures/how-monty-works/vote_same_loc.png#width=400px)

 However, voting in this case does not help reduce ambiguity as both LMs receive the same input.